-Following the success of the Gryffe Valley 10K Run in May 2019 the club has now raised (and spent) more than £250,000 over the twenty-four years since its formation in 1995.
+With the success of the Gryffe Valley 10K Run in May 2019 the club had raised (and spent) more than £250,000 over the twenty-four years since its formation in 1995.
 This is a huge achievement by the thirty-five members, who include 9 founder members.

 A full listing of the beneficiaries of the monies raised up to June 2018 is published on the club website at Brochure180630-1.pdf ,Brochure180630-2.pdf .
 Averaged over the years, 60% of funds raised have been devoted to Community and Youth and 40% to International (including Rotary Foundation, Emergency Relief and International Projects).

-The top-ten beneficiaries in twenty-four years have been:
+The top-ten beneficiaries in the first twenty-four years were:

 Wheelyboat for wheelchair users at Castle Semple Loch £30,000

 Renfrewshire Young Carers – eleven annual outings £17,289

 500 miles charity providing prosthetics in Africa £12,750

 At the other end of the scale more than 200 donations in the range £50 to £500 have been made to deserving local groups and individuals.

 Major beneficiaries this year are the local hospice (St Vincent’s), Young Carers, local Youth Services, End Polio, Mary’s Meals and Shelterbox.